mnemnion/sandbox/README.md

 There are no magic keywords in the **rule-map** or **token-map**.
 These are the namespace of the language you're parsing, and it is hygenic: anything instaparse will accept as a rule name or literal token may be specified.

 In many cases, a **token-map** is not necessary.
-If a grammar is designed so that all literal tokens are contained by a single rule, then (first (rest seq-tree)) will always deliver that token from that node.
+If a grammar is designed so that all literal tokens are contained by a single rule, then **(frest seq-tree)** will always deliver that token from that node.
 This is good practice in many cases, and the instaparse documentation provides a formula for compacting your trees in this fashion. aacc will run faster if you do not provide a **token-map**, because it will not look for a rule or execute **default-token-rule**.
 This also means that if an initial **token-map** is not provided, adding **:token-map** to **state** will not cause the resulting rules to be executed.
 If you want to dynamically load token rules as you find them, starting from nothing, provide an empty **token-map** when calling aacc.

 If the rule map does not contain a particular keyword, the default rule, **aacc/default-rule**, is used.
 It returns state, doing nothing further.
 Literal tokens that are not matched by the token map call **aacc/default-token-rule**.
 Both of these may be overridden if necessary, in the following fashion: